Military history of Iran: Gallery of Pahlavi-era service crests

-Islamic Republic of Iran
+Islamic Republic of Iran (1979–present)

 Under Ruhollah Khomeini (1979–1989)

 In 1979, the year of the revolution in which Ayatollah Khomeini, who had been exiled by the shah for 15 years, heightened the rhetoric against the "Great Satan" and focused popular anger on the United States and its embassy in Tehran, the Shah's departure was consummated.
 The Iranian military thereupon experienced a 60% desertion from its ranks.
 Following the ideological principles of the Islamic revolution in Iran, the new revolutionary government sought to strengthen its domestic situation by conducting a purge of senior military personnel closely associated with the Pahlavi dynasty.
 It is still unclear how many were dismissed or executed.
 The purge encouraged the dictator of Iraq, Saddam Hussein to view Iran as disorganised and weak, leading to the Iran–Iraq War.

 The indecisive eight-year Iran-Iraq War (IIW), which began on 22 September 1980 when Iraq invaded Iran, wreaked havoc on the region and the Iranian military.
-After it expanded into the Persian Gulf, where it led to clashes between the United States Navy and Iran (1987-1988), the IIW ended on 20 August 1988 when both parties accepted a UN-brokered ceasefire.
+After it expanded into the Persian Gulf, where it led to clashes between the United States Navy and Iran (1987–1988), the IIW ended on 20 August 1988 when both parties accepted a UN-brokered ceasefire.